kid-cavaquinho/kid-cavaquinho.github.io/_posts/2016-10-25-python-comprehensions.md

 ### Dictionary comprehensions

-In [PEP-274](https://www.python.org/dev/peps/pep-0274/) a propose for a similar syntatical extension for dictionary objects instead of lists is introduced.
-This is one is called "Dictionary Comprehension" and you can see an example below using a conditional statement.
+In [PEP-274](https://www.python.org/dev/peps/pep-0274/) a proposal for similar syntactical extension for dictionary objects instead of lists is introduced.
+This one is called "Dictionary Comprehension".
+And you can see an example below using a conditional statement.

 {% highlight python lineanchors %}
 squares = {x: x**2 for x in range(10) if (x % 2 == 0)}